Beatrice of Falkenburg

 Beatrice of Falkenburg (c.
-1254 – 17 October 1277), also referred to as Beatrix of Valkenburg, was the third spouse of Richard of Cornwall, and as such nominally queen of Germany.
-Daughter of Dietrich II de Falkenburg, seigneur of Montjoye and his first wife, Berta, daughter of Walram IV, Duke of Limburg.
-Third and last wife of Richard of England, Plantagenet, of Cornwall.
-She married June 16th of 1269 in Kaiserslautern, Germany, when she was only 16 years old and Richard was 60.
+1254 – 17 October 1277), also referred to as Beatrix of Valkenburg, was the third and last wife of Richard of Cornwall, and as such nominally queen of Germany.

+Daughter of Dirk II van Valkenburg, and his first wife, Bertha, daughter of Walram IV, Duke of Limburg.
+She and Richard were married on 16 June 1269 in Kaiserslautern when she was only 16 years old and Richard was 60.
 They had no children.
 After Richard's death, Beatrice chose to stay in England until her death in 1277 at the age of 23, and she was buried at the Friars Minors at Oxford.

 Background

-One of several children of count Theodoric II of Valkenburg (Dirk II van Valkenburg) and Berta of Limburg, Beatrice was born into the Meuse-Rhineland aristocracy.
+One of several children of Dirk II and Bertha of Limburg, Beatrice was born into the Meuse-Rhineland aristocracy.
 Her father was a supporter of Richard of Cornwall's claim to the imperial crown of Germany following Richard's coronation in Aachen.
 Her paternal uncle, Engelbert II of Valkenburg, archbishop-elector of Cologne, was neither loyal to Richard nor interested in him, but when he became imprisoned during the turmoil, when Richard's candidacy was opposed by Alfonso X of Castile who was elected by Saxony, Brandenburg and Trier, Richard decided to liberate him.
 In October 1268, the king along with the lord of Valkenburg invaded the electorate of Cologne, only to be completely defeated; Beatrice's father was killed in the struggle and her uncle remained imprisoned.